Here’s the link: www.martynfiction.com/InspectorKirby

 ‘Sorry, Constable.
 I was miles away.
 Or rather twenty-five years or so.’

-Inside, they put out an announcement over the Tannoy for Sarah or anyone who had seen her that day.
+Inside, he asked them to put out an announcement over the Tannoy for Sarah or anyone who had seen her that day.
 Neither Sarah nor anyone else came forward.
 However, Kirby insisted on looking around.
 The men’s bar was still called the men’s bar, which surprised him in this more PC age.
-The decor had changed but the smell of stale beer took him back.
+The decor had changed, but the smell of stale beer took him back.
 He stared across at what had been their favourite corner, for no good reason other than he and Jeanie had always sat there.
 He could see her now on their first date.
 As he went to the bar, she was giggling with her friends while they studied him.

-On what had been “level six” in his day he remembered the late nights, getting drunk and what had passed for dancing.
+On what had been “level six” in his day, he remembered the late nights, getting drunk and what had passed for dancing.
+So long ago, even if sometimes it felt like yesterday.

 ‘Yes, Constable, I think so.’

 With a last look around and a nod to the ghosts in his head, Kirby walked out of the front doors and back down the steps.
 He glanced back, half expecting a twenty-year-old Jeanie to come running after him as she had done so often, usually with something he’d left behind.
-He took a deep breath and returned to the present.
+He took a deep breath, returning to the present.

 Kirby cleared his throat.
 ‘Er, yes, Constable.
 You take Susie home will you?’
 He turned to Susie.
 ‘I never asked, where do you and Sarah live?’